-There are no trade-offs considered when the safety of your child is at stake
+There are no trade-offs considered when the safety of your child is at stake.

-We immediately filed a motion to modify these folks’ divorce decree to allow for alcohol and drug testing at random intervals, as well as for supervised visitation.
+We immediately filed a motion to modify these folks' divorce decree to allow for alcohol and drug testing at random intervals, as well as for supervised visitation.
 We wanted to get this case into mediation as quickly as we could because we knew that the opposing party did not have a leg to stand on and should be willing to negotiate rather than prolong this case.
-Achieving a just result for our client and saving her money were our most significant goals.
+Achieving a just result for our client and saving her money were our most important goals.

 Mental illness and possession of a child

 The other end of the spectrum is an unfortunate possibility as well.
 If your spouse does not want to take control of their life as much as possible (or is unable to do so), then you may be forced by the circumstances to pursue supervised or limited visitation with your child and that parent.
 Again, this is not ideal.
 A judge will not relish restricting visitation by a parent with their child.
-However, some conditions are so severe that exposing your child on a consistent basis to a person with an altered mental state can be unhealthy.
+However, some conditions are so severe that exposing your child consistently to a person with an altered mental state can be unhealthy.